fukurosan/Jhaystack/docs/comparison.md

 - **Case Sensitive**: `true`
 - **Scoring**: `Binary`

-Determines if the term is exactly the context.
+Determines if the term equals the context.

 ---